 The Substance Abuse Education Office provides free and confidential individual information sessions, assessments, referrals and support as well as campuswide educational programming, sponsored events and classroom guest lecturing.
 These services are augmented by partnerships with community prevention and treatment experts.
 Through these services, our office prepares the campus community with knowledge, skills and tools necessary for making educated choices regarding substance use.

-If you’re looking for like-minded friends who are making a real impact, SPEAR (Spreading Prevention and Awareness Resources) is an official Student Government Association club.
+If you’re looking for like-minded friends who are making a real impact, PEERS (Prevention Education Engagement and Recovery Support) is an official Student Government Association club.
 This diverse group of students uses their collective experiences and evidence-based information to develop prevention programming.
-You even can become a nationally certified Peer Health Educator, a recognized credential that is a great addition to your résumé and a major step toward helping others in need!
-As a SPEAR club member this certification is provided to you free of charge.

 We provide you with information on how to give intranasal Narcan to reverse an opioid overdose.
 There's also Fentanyl test strips and home medication disposal bags available for pick up in our office.